Exclusive: India preparing for cut in oil imports from Iran - sources

 “We can buy Basra Heavy, Saudi or Kuwait oil to replace Iran.
 Finding replacement barrels is not a problem, but it has to give the best economic value,” a third source in New Delhi said.

-Reporting by Nidhi Verma; Graphic by Gavin Maguire; Editing by Raju Gopalakrishnan
+Reporting by Nidhi Verma; additional reporting by Promit Mukherjee in MUMBAI and Alex Lawler in London; graphic by Gavin Maguire; editing by Raju Gopalakrishnan and Jason Neely